Rough sleeping services

 Veterans Aid’s Welfare to Wellbeing initiative provides an immediate route off the street for any UK veteran in need and a bespoke, structured pathway into independent living.
 The service’s ‘no first night out’ philosophy means it also supports any UK veteran who is at risk of becoming homeless in London, to prevent them from having to sleep rough.

-Alongside swiftly help people to enter accommodation, the ‘Welfare to Wellbeing’ model also delivers a range of other support dependent on the person’s needs.
+Alongside swiftly helping people to enter accommodation, the ‘Welfare to Wellbeing’ model also delivers a range of other support dependent on the person’s needs.
 This could include help to purchase basic essentials, such as food and toiletries, or supporting them to address addictions through access to detox and rehab.